The Macedonian Vision

 • Begin a map of Paul’s Second Missionary Journey.

 • To review, you or the children can draw a large outline of Paul on a whiteboard or piece of paper (even drawing with a stick in the sand works fine if you are outside).
 Then, after you have taught the lesson, ask the children to think about what they have just learned from the Bible.
-Have them write descriptive words and/or draw pictures inside and around the outlined illustration of Paul.
+Have them write descriptive words or draw pictures inside and around the outlined illustration of Paul.
 When you see what the children are writing or drawing, you may be surprised or encouraged by what insights they have picked up from the story.
 This is also a good opportunity to correct or add to anything you might not have covered as well as you could have when you were teaching.

 If you prefer, you can download and print the illustration of Paul provided here and then have the children write and draw on it for the review.